Community Cupboard Hours of Operation:

 Applications for Living Well’s Senior Supplemental Box Program are accepted year-round.
 The number of program participants is based on available funding.
 From time to time there is a waiting list.
 The application requires proof of income, Wabash County residency and age, 60 and above.
 Participants are subject to recertification periodically, to be determined by Living Well in Wabash County.
 Ongoing registrations are accepted in Wabash at the Winchester Center which accepts applications Monday – Friday from 8:30 am to 4:30 pm.
 For more information, call (260) 563-4475 and ask for a Benefits Apppointment.

 Unless the Winchester Center is closed due to holiday or weather conditions, the boxes are distributed to each participant on the third Friday of each month, from 10:00 a.m. to 12:00 p.m. at the east end of the facility at 239 Bond Street in Wabash.
-Proof of identification is required each time the boxes are picked up.
 If a participant is unable to pick up their box, a proxy can be designated in writing.
 Request a proxy form at Living Well.
 If a participant does not pick up their box 3 months in a row they can be removed from the program by Living Well.
+Going out of town?
+Please call us to cancel your box for that month.
+(260) 563-4475.

 Living Well in Wabash County CoA, Inc. began food distribution during the cheese giveaway days in the 1980's.
 At that time the Council on Aging and the Wabash County Senior Center were located in the Beacon House on Carroll Street in Wabash.
 After those early days of the government commodity program, the food distribution transitioned from an entitlement program based on age to a need-based program without age restrictions.
 With the transition, Living Well in Wabash County CoA, Inc. continued to distribute the government commodities, which requires that the federal and state resources be matched by local resources.